ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

   external_url: https://example.url
 ```

+{: .important }
-{% include callout.html type="important" content="Make sure the given url follows the exact structure of the url your page is rendering to." %}
+Make sure the given url follows the exact structure of the url your page is rendering to.

 Certain elements like the GitHub link have options in the `/_config.yml` file as described in the [configuring theme](configuring_theme) page.
 Style customizations are described in the [custom branding](custom_branding#branding-in-the-top-navigation) page.